go-gorm/gorm.io/pages/docs/many_to_many.md

 }
 ```

-When using GORM `AutoMigrate` to create table for `User`, GORM will create the join table automatically
+When using GORM `AutoMigrate` to create a table for `User`, GORM will create the join table automatically

 ## Back-Reference